yaronn/test-creep/README.md

-# Test-Creep - Node.js selective test execution
+# Test-Creep - Node.js Selective Test Execution

-Run only the tests affected by changed code.
-Seamlessly integrates with [Mocha](http://visionmedia.github.com/mocha/) (more frameworks coming soon).
+Make testing 10x times faster by running only the tests affected by changed code.
+Seamlessly integrated with [Mocha](http://visionmedia.github.com/mocha/) (more frameworks coming soon).

 ## What is selective test execution?